-33. Why is Medical Mutual asking for all this information?
+33. Why is MEDICAL MUTUAL asking for all of this information?

-CMS requires that we conduct oversight of contracted entities to ensure that they are meeting CMS compliance expectations for all Part C & D related responsibilities.
-You are required to provide documentation at the request of Medical Mutual or CMS, as depicted within your contractual agreement.
+CMS requires that MEDICAL MUTUAL conduct oversight of contracted entities to ensure that they are meeting CMS compliance expectations for all Part C & D related responsibilities.
+You are required to provide documentation at the request of MEDICAL MUTUAL or CMS, as depicted within your contractual agreement.
 Please note that CMS requires your evidence of training completion to be at the level of your employees (i.e., employee training logs, sign-in sheets, employee attestations, etc.).